 The Impact on Workplace Relationships

 Let me tell you, noticing your boss’s negative body language is like walking into a room and feeling the temperature drop.
 It chills the atmosphere, right?
 When your boss crosses their arms or avoids eye contact, it can make you feel like you’re on thin ice.
 This can really mess with how you get along with them and your coworkers.
-It’s like trying to have a conversation with someone who’s got their headphones on.
-You feel ignored, and it can make you want to withdraw, which is not great for teamwork.
+It’s like trying to converse with someone with headphones on.
+You feel ignored, which can make you want to withdraw, which is not great for teamwork.

 Consequences for Career Advancement